k2s/ansible-role-ttrss/README.md

 # ttrss #

-This [Ansible](http://www.ansible.com/home) role will install [Tiny Tiny RSS](http://tt-rss.org/) from source with PostgreSQL and nginx.
+This [Ansible](http://www.ansible.com/home) role will install [Tiny Tiny RSS](http://tt-rss.org/) from source.
+It relies on PostgreSQL, PHP, and nginx.
+It has been tested on Debian and Ubuntu hosts.

 ## Role Variables ##